 Loss of Dependency

 Family members of the deceased can claim this benefit if they are dependent on the dead.
-This compensation is claimed against the at-fault party.
+This compensation is asserted against the at-fault party.

 The family members of the deceased person can also claim out-of-pocket expenses against the at-fault party.
 These expenses include the cost of care for the deceased person during the time of injury.